 Dentists in Your Healthcare Team

-Gum disease is a source of inflammation in the body and carries a great risk to overall health.
+Gum disease is a source of inflammation in the body and carries a significant risk to overall health.
 People with diabetes are at somewhat greater risk for gum disease.
 Be sure to tell your dentist that you have diabetes and visit your dentist every six months or as directed.

 Home Caregivers